mhussain360/eng-stats/README.md

 # Engineering Activity Dashboard

-This tool generates and displays statistics about developer contributions based on git commit history.
+This tool generates and displays statistics about engineering activity based on git commit history.
 It processes commit information from a repository, processes it into monthly statistics, and provides an interactive web dashboard for analysis.

 ## Prerequisites